Discrete-time Quantum Walks in Qudit Systems: Background

 \section{Background}

-In this section, firstly, we have discussed about qudits and generalized quantum gates, which are used for implementing discrete-time quantum walks.
-Then, we move towards a brief discussion on one-dimensional discrete-time quantum walks, especially the state-of-the-art efficient implementation of one-dimensional discrete-time quantum walks in binary \cite{singh2020universal} and ternary quantum systems \cite{9410395}.
-These state-of-the-art efficient implementations using nearest-neighbour approach laid the foundation of our proposed implementation of one-dimensional discrete-time quantum walks in an arbitrary finite-dimensional qudit system.
-Lastly we put some light on higher-dimensional discrete-time quantum walks in a higher dimensional lattice structure.
+In this section, firstly, we have discussed qudits and generalized quantum gates, which are used for implementing DTQW.
+Then, we move towards a brief discussion on one-dimensional DTQW, especially the state-of-the-art efficient implementation of one-dimensional DTQW in binary \cite{singh2020universal} and ternary quantum systems \cite{9410395}.
+These state-of-the-art efficient implementations using the nearest-neighbor approach laid the foundation of our proposed implementation of one-dimensional DTQW in an arbitrary finite-dimensional qudit system.
+Lastly, we put some light on higher-dimensional DTQW in a higher-dimensional lattice structure.